 Convergence: Gauss quadrature converges astonishingly fast.
-It can be shown that if f is analytic on [a, b], the convergence is geometric (exponential) in the number of samples.
-This is in contrast to other (more straightforward) quadrature rules: - Newton-Cotes: Find interpolant in n equispaced points, and integrate interpolant.
-Convergence: (often) Divergent! - (Composite) trapezium rule: Find piecewise-linear interpolant in n equispaced points, and integrate interpolant.
+It can be shown that if f is analytic on [a, b], the convergence is geometric (exponential) in the number of quadrature points.
+This is in contrast to other (more straightforward) quadrature rules: • Newton-Cotes: Find interpolant in n equispaced points, and integrate interpolant.
+Convergence: (often) Divergent!
+1See e.g., the research paper by Hale and Townsend, "Fast and accurate computation of Guass-Legendre and Gauss-Jacobi quadrature nodes and weights" SIAM J. Sci.
+Comput.
+2013. - (Composite) trapezium rule: Find piecewise-linear interpolant in n equispaced points, and integrate interpolant.
 Convergence: $O(1/n^2)$ (assumes f'' exists) - (Composite) Simpson's rule: Find piecewise-quadratic interpolant in n equispaced points (each subinterval containing three points), and integrate interpolant.
 Convergence: $O(1/n^4)$ (assumes f''' exists) The figure below illustrates the performance on integrating the Runge function.

-Figure 1: Convergence of quadrature rules for $\int{-1}^{1} \frac{1}{25x^2+1} dx$ (Runge function) Nodes and weights for Gauss(-Legendre) quadrature The figure below shows the nodes (interpolation points) and the corresponding weights with the standard Gauss-Legendre quadrature rule, i.e., when w(x) = 1 and [a, b] = [-1, 1].
+Figure 1: Convergence of quadrature rules with n points (samples) for $\int{-1}^{1} \frac{1}{25x^2+1} dx$ (Runge function) Nodes and weights for Gauss(-Legendre) quadrature The figure below shows the nodes (interpolation points) and the corresponding weights with the standard Gauss-Legendre quadrature rule, i.e., when w(x) = 1 and [a, b] = [-1, 1].
 In Chebfun these are computed conveniently by [x,w] = legpts(n+1)

+Lecture 11 pg 6 of 7

 Note that the nodes/interpolation points cluster near endpoints (and sparser in the middle); this is a general phenomenon, and very analogous to the Chebyshev interpolation points mentioned in the least-squares lecture (Gauss and Chebyshev points have asymptotically the same distribution of points).
 Note also that the weights are all positive and shrink as n grows; they have to because they sum to 2 (why?).

+Everything below is non-examinable.